Water Scarcity and the Need for Conservation

 Using the framework already outlined by the UN, these components become part of conversations about conservation.
 These conservations can help improve the well-being of vulnerable communities here in the U.S. This can be a step forward in tackling the global issue of water scarcity and availability.

-This article was written by Carla Salas, who has been working with ACE Recycling in conjunction with her schooling.
-Carla is a current college student attending her last year at Grand Canyon University.
-She is majoring in Environmental Science with a focus in Chemistry, along with a minor in Pre-Law.
+Carla Salas wrote this article in 2020.
+She was working with ACE Recycling in conjunction with her schooling at Grand Canyon University.
+She is majoring in Environmental Science with a focus on Chemistry and a minor in Pre-Law.
 Her future goals include getting a Master’s/P.h.D in Environmental Science along with going to law school to eventually become an environmental lawyer to fight and advocate for environmental justice for vulnerable communities.
 As a member of the Latinx and Hispanic culture and as a bilingual Chicana/Mexican-American community member, she is passionate about providing equal access to environmental education and justice through her bilingual skills.
-The proverb below summarizes her passion for environmental justice and her belief for all communities to be able to access the resources needed for a healthy life.
-“La aqua y la comida es sagrada y nunca se desprecia” “Both water and food are sacred and should never be despised (disdained)”.
+The proverb below summarizes her passion for environmental justice and her belief that all communities can access the resources needed for a healthy life.
+“La agua y la comida es sagrada y nunca se desprecia” “Water and food is sacred and is never despised”